Standard & Poor’s downgrades US to AA+

 - Extreme financial asset market volatility and the adverse impact this has on the direction and health of the global economy is well understood by policy makers.
 As in the past, key central banks and other policy makers are likely to rally around and implement coordinated action to steer the global economy onto a more favourable growth path.

-The team of experienced advisers at Continuum Financial Planners Pty Ltd monitor the credit rating of countries in which client funds are invested: whilst the downgrade of the credit rating of the US in 2011 was concerning, the impact was not as great on that economy as a downgrade elsewhere might have been.
-The fact that the USD (the US dollar) is a global reserve currency meant that the downgrade had minimal impact on the performance of their investment markets at the time.
+The team of experienced advisers at Continuum Financial Planners Pty Ltd monitor the credit rating of countries in which client funds are invested.
+The US credit rating downgrade in 2011 was certainly concerning.
+Fortunately, its impact was not as great on the US as a downgrade elsewhere might have been.
+As the USD (the US dollar) is a global reserve currency the downgrade had minimal impact on their investment markets.